larrydodson/Bike_Sharing/README.md

 ## Results

-   Below see (There are at least seven visualizations for the NYC Citibike analysis, and There is a description of the results for each visualization ) .
+   Below are outlined the results of the Challenge Deliverable items.

 ### Deliverable 1: Change Trip Duration to a Datetime Format